dominichayesferen/FerenMoefier/README.md

 # Feren Moefier
-Transform your Linux-based Operating System into a Moefied beauty with the help of a script and a bunch of Moebuntu resources.
+Transform your Linux-based Operating System into a Moefied beauty with the help of a script, a bunch of Moebuntu resources and some extras.

 Feren Moefier is a tool by The Feren OS Developer that does what it says on the tin - Moefies the Operating System you run it on.
 It supports Budgie, Cinnamon, GNOME, KDE Plasma, Pantheon, UKUI, Unity, XFCE and potentially even more Desktop Environments!
 It's essentially a Moebuntu script but with some extras.